Yoga is one of the four great paths to God.

-1. Sitting Hatha Yoga or Chair Yoga: all sitting hatha yoga in a chair (without arms on the chair).
-This way of doing yoga is especially good for beginners, seniors, and women who are pregnant, however it is generally good for all.
-As soon as I can, I plan to have a written explanation of these postures, a series of still pictures, and/or moreover, a video of these postures, at least the first four.
+1. Chair Yoga: all sitting hatha yoga in a chair (without arms on the chair).
+This way of doing hatha yoga is especially good for beginners, seniors, and women who are pregnant, however it is generally good for all.
+Below is a written explanation of the first four postures.
+As soon as I can, I plan to have a written explanation of the rest of the postures, a series of still pictures, and/or moreover, a video of these postures.

 It is generally done in a chair that has no arms, so the the arms of the body can move freely.

 2. Standing hatha yoga: especially good for beginners, seniors, children, and women who are pregnant, however it is generally good for all.
-There is a written explanation of these postures below:
+There is a written explanation of four of these postures below:

 3. Floor Yoga (mostly): kneeling, sitting on the floor, and lying down hatha yoga, especially good for some beginners, some children, and those of an intermediate or advanced level.